MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-feedback.md

 Creating a great search experience for your users is a partnership between Microsoft and the search administrator.
 Feedback from your users allows us to continuously evaluate the product and tune it for the best experience.
 Some feedback, however, is best addressed by you.

-We are now offering tools that will allow you to review and manage the feedback your users are providing on the search experience.
+We're now offering tools that will allow you to review and manage the feedback your users are providing on the search experience.

 ## How users submit feedback